aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 *  RDS monitoring tools like CloudWatch Metrics, Enhanced Monitoring to understand the database workload.
 *  RDS performance monitoring tools like Performance Insights and its counters to understand the workload.
-*  MySQL slow query logs using RDS console, AWS CLI, CloudWatch logs, log insights and Percona pt-query-digest to understand the pattern of  queries.
+*  MySQL slow query logs using RDS console, AWS CLI, CloudWatch Log Insights and Percona Toolkit's pt-query-digest to understand the pattern of queries.

-If you are interested in learning what to do with the captured slow query logs, please proceed to the next lab: [Analyze SQL Query Performance](/provisioned/perf-analysis/).
+In the next lab you will learn what to do with the captured slow query logs to [Analyze SQL Query Performance](/provisioned/perf-analysis/).